 You wake up in the morning and look out of the window, hoping to see a bright sun.

 But instead, you see heaps of garbage and stray dogs shitting in your backyard.
 At that moment, something extraordinary happens.
-You immediately know in your heart that it’s not the kind of neighbourhood you’d like for your family.
+You immediately know in your heart that it’s not the kind of neighborhood you’d like for your family.

 Your head is spinning like anything, and you want to crash on the bed.

 “What the hell?
-It’s almost 11 at night.”
+It’s almost 11:30.”

 Onlookers are having fun.
 Some of them are talking about how stupid you and that scooter of yours look.

 You’re sweating like a pig—humiliated in that crowded market.
-You sit down on the pavement and wonder how did you end up in such dire poverty that you can’t afford a decent vehicle?
+You sit down on the pavement and wonder how you end up in such dire poverty that you can’t afford a decent vehicle?

-Your son is brilliant at studies.
+Your son is brilliant at his studies.

 He was the best candidate for the job he had applied for the last month, and you’re sure he’ll get the job.

-One day you’re watching the boys almost killing themselves to get a leaner and stronger physique.
+One day you’re watching the boys almost killing themselves to get a leaner and more muscular physique.

 Seeing them working hard, you slip into the past.
 Some of the boys are sitting in front of you to catch a breath.
 Your eyes get glued to the ceiling, and words automatically start flowing from your mouth.

-(It’s a real story narrated by one of my past gym coaches).
+(It’s a real story narrated by one of my past gym coaches.)

-Channelise Your Unhappiness in the Right Direction
+Gently Guide Your Discontent in the Right Direction

 Here’s a simple exercise to help you define your priorities: